 On being a friend to yourself

-By Rachel Lincoln
+By Rachel McGowan

 Working in youth advocacy gives me lots of cool experiences.
 In my previous job, I got to go with Step Up on the Bay Area college tour — basically, we took 50 eleventh grade babes to visit six colleges over the course of four days.
 We cried about financial aid and giggled at college boys and vented about parents — it was an honor to play a small part in this chapter of these girls’ lives.
 What a gift to be able to speak into their college journey – and what a scary fucking world it is.